ebubeinnocentikechi/alx-system_engineering-devops/0x00-shell_basics/README.md

 - script that prints the absolute path name of your current working directory
 - script that prints the the list of your current working directory
 - script that takes you back to user home directory
+- script that prints long list of directory content